Dan-Burns/ChACRA/README.md

 run-hremd also calls process-output to automatically generate the state trajectories, run the contact calculations, and write some ChACRA output.
 These outputs are found in state_trajectories/run_{i}, contact_output/run_{i}, and analysis_output/run_{i}.

 A .pml file and a .csv is written to the analysis_output/run_{i} directory so you can visualize the chacras and know which contacts are most sensitive on each chacra.
 The total_contacts.pd reflects the  accumulated data for all the runs and the .pml and .csv file reflects all of the combined runs as well.
 You should keep running until these outputs converge.
 The .csv file provides the names of the most sensitive interactions on each chacra.
-The residues in the first couple contacts in each column can be good mutagenesis targets for structure-activity investigations.
+The residues in the first couple contacts in each column can be good targets for structure-activity investigations.

 To continue running, just execute the above command again and a new run/ folder will be created in each of the directories.
 You'll find the extended run output there when the script exits.